Big Brother (Australian TV series) season 2

-Big Brother 2002, also known as Big Brother 2, was the second season of the Australian reality television series Big Brother.
-The season started on 8 April 2002, and ended on 1 July 2002, lasting 86 days.
-Big Brother 2002 was similar to the first season Big Brother 2001, and was the only one to use the same house from a previous season, albeit with some small modifications.
+The second season of the Australian reality television series, Big Brother, also known as Big Brother 2002, started on 8 April 2002, and ended on 1 July 2002, lasting 86 days.
+This season was similar to the first season, and was the only one to use the same house from a previous season, albeit with some small modifications.
 Simultaneous with the main house was a house of six potential Intruders.
 A number of television specials allowed viewers to get to know the intruders and viewers were able to vote which three eventually went into the house.

 A close relationship formed between Nathan Martin and Jess Hardy (Marty and Jess) who later got married after leaving the show.
 Their wedding plans and the ceremony were showcased in television special Marty & Jess: An Outback Wedding.
 The couple divorced in 2006.
 The Australian rock band Killing Heidi entered the house for a special surprise birthday party for Jess.
 During an Eviction, a 25-year-old male ran naked onto the stage and was subsequently fined $100 in court.
 The reserved Peter Corbett won the $250,000 first prize, with Marty coming second.

 Housemates

+Of the Housemates, Jess Hardy previously featured on The Mole 2 and was eliminated in the qualification challenge to determine the main cast.